hrithik23/Train-Management/README.md

 # Train-Management
 This created using bootstrap4,html,css,javscript,php.
+It has add train,book tains.
+Separated in two modules admin,user.
-This has basic train management system import datbase as it or change name accordingly
+This has basic train management system import datbase as it or change name.